 Young women are most at risk for self-harm, with 2/3 of those who self-harm females under the age of 35.
 However, the rate in young men aged 15-24 is rising more quickly than any other group.
 20% of those who self-harm repeat several times in a given year, and 10% repeat at least five times.
 Rates of depression are substantial after self-harm and are particularly high in the elderly and other vulnerable groups.
 Depression is one of the strongest risk factors for self-harm so treating depression is usually called for and treatment can alleviate thoughts of suicide.
 Other risk factors include medical illness and social isolation.

-Should you or someone you know be self-harming or parasuicidal, please seek professional help immediately, either by calling our 24/7/365 Crisis Hotline 1.888.207.4004 or visiting your local Mind Springs Health office.
+Should you or someone you know be self-harming or parasuicidal, please seek professional help immediately by calling the statewide 24/7/365 Crisis Hotline 1.844.493.8255

 Suicide and suicide attempts are a major health problem in our region.
 Colorado Health Institute’s latest statistics from 2016 note a record 1,156 died by suicide state-wide, with Colorado having the 9th highest suicide rate in the country.
 20.5 out of every 100,000 Coloradans take their lives and in Mesa County it’s a devastating 34.7 per 100,000 residents.
 Nearly twice as many people die by their own hands than in car accidents and almost 80% of suicides are men.
 Firearms were involved in more than half the suicides in 2016.